Membership of the NT Environment Protection Authority

 The Hon Gary Nairn is the Chairman of the Northern Territory Planning Commission.

-He lived in the Northern Territory for 15 years during the 1980s and 1990s.
-During this time, he was involved in the planning and design of key developments including Bayview, Palmerston, Cullen Bay and Katherine East.
+Mr Nairn lived in the Northern Territory for 15 years and was involved in the planning, design and survey of major developments such as Palmerston, Cullen Bay, Katherine East and Bayview.